 Kristen completed her Master of Science in Social Work with an emphasis in direct practice and mental and behavioral health at the University of Wisconsin-Milwaukee.

-She has completed her postgraduate education in Substance Abuse Counseling at Fox Valley Technical College and is finalizing her Clinical Substance Abuse Counselor licensure.
+She has completed her postgraduate education in Substance Abuse Counseling at Fox Valley Technical College.

-Kristen is currently licensed as a Clinical Social Worker (LCSW) in the state of Wisconsin.
+Kristen is currently licensed as a Clinical Social Worker (LCSW) and a Clinical Substance Abuse Counselor (CSAC) in the state of Wisconsin.
 She continues to engage in professional development to enhance the quality and complexity of her work with clients.

 Alongside her work at Hillary Counseling, Kristen maintains a full-time position as a Psychological Associate with the Wisconsin Department of Corrections, where her primary role is to provide individual and group therapy to incarcerated females.
 Throughout her professional career, she has worked with both men and women struggling with severe and persistent mental illness, substance use, crisis intervention, domestic violence, and case management.